AndeePark/The-Randomness-of-Destiny/README.md

  - Game Rule

-Primarily, players will be allocated a game background time randomly: Digital Century or Non-digital Century.
-They will start their adventure now.
+Primarily, the player will be allocated a game background time randomly: Digital Ara or Ancient Ara.
+You will start your adventure now.

-We will design five turning points in life.
+We designed five turning points in life.
 Birth, School, Work, Marriage and Death.
 At some stages, you can choose what kind of path you want to go, there are still some stages where you will be allocated a situation randomly, however.

 ## Coding Requirements